 21.25 Where transport is provided by Macquarie Generation travelling time must be based on the actual time of travel and the actual period of waiting time.
 For calculation of waiting time where employees receive meal or accommodation allowance, refer Clause 21.11.
 Fares are not payable in this case.

 Ordinary and Penalty Rates

-- 21.26 Travelling time must be paid at: - (a) single time on Mondays to Saturdays; or except as provided in 21.12.
+- 21.26 Travelling time must be paid at: - (a) single time on Mondays to Saturdays; or - (b) time and one-half on Sundays and public holidays except as provided in 21.12.